pfleidi/node-wwwdude/README.md

 ### wwwdude.createClient([options])

+Creates a new client object with predefined options for each request made with this instance.

 #### options hash

 * _encoding_ content encoding. e.g. binary or utf8.
 Default is utf8.
 * _logger_ the logger you want to use.
 Default is an internal logger using sys.log.
 * _headers_ a hash with the headers you want to use for each request.

-This calls returns a Request object.
+The createClient call returns a Request object.
 On that request object you can call methods for each supported HTTP verb.

 ### client.get(url[, customHeaders])